-a.
+- a.
 The Court, if time permits, will sign consent orders prior to the beginning of motions court.
-In the event there is any problem with the consent motion or proposed order, it

-- will be dealt with in motions.
+In the event there is any problem with the consent motion or proposed order, it will be dealt with in motions.
 Counsel should not assume that the order will be signed and should be available in the event the court has questions.
 Additionally, someone should be available to pick up and to file the order. - b.
-Counsel may also send consent orders through the motionseaton email.
-If a motion is requesting a hearing or another date, the court will return the signed order to presenting counsel who is then responsible for getting the date, serving all parties, and filing the order with the DCR. - c.
+Counsel may also send consent orders through motionseaton@alleghenycourts.us. - c.
 The court will permit Consent Orders to be dropped off for the court's signature.
-Counsel is responsible for retrieving and filing the signed Consent Order.
+Whether sent through email or dropped off, counsel is responsible for retrieving and filing the signed Consent Order.
 Under no circumstances will the courts be responsible for filing the order or for mailing back the signed Consent Order.